 Lift up your heads.
-Immanuel', frende And taste the pleasure Jesus sends, Oh! come, and let us go, let us go, let us go!
-Oh! come, let us go, Where pleasure never dies.
+Immanuel frends And laste the pleasure Jesus sends, Oh! come, and let us go, let us go, let us go!
+Oh! come, let us go, Where pleasure lie. ex cles.

-Lift up your heads, Immanuell, Intends, And taste the pleasure Jerus tends, I'h' come, and let us go, let us go!
-Oh! come, let us go, Where pleasure never dies.
+Lift up your heads, Immar until this it.
+And taste the pleasure desired in this come, and let us go, let us go!
+Oh! come let us go, Where pleasure never dies.

 The above tune was composed by C. A. Davis, 1850, for the first appendix of the Sacred Harp.
-He resided in the state of Alabama, but little is known about him.
-Prof. H. S. Reese says he knew him previous to the war, and that he was a fine singer, musician and composer, and belonged to the Southern Musical Convention at one time.
+He resided in the state of Alabama, but little is known about him Prof. H. S. Reese says he knew him previous to the war, and that he was a fine singer, musician and composer, and belonged to the Southern Musical Convention at one time.
 The words to this tune were selected from "Zion's Songster" by Thomas B. Mason, 1832, page 187.
 They were slightly changed to suit the music to which they are attached.
 No author of them is given.